hyelie/Naver2Tistory/README.md

     - link

 ## Getting Started
+### prerequisite
+JDK 17 is need to run this program.

+Please install after checking the JDK installation method for each operating system from the [link](https://github.com/hyelie/Naver2Tistory#environment-setup).

+### How to run

 This program can be run as follows:

 Download and unzip the zip file from [link](https://github.com/hyelie/Naver2Tistory/releases/tag/v0.0.1).
 There are 3 files in the zip file: N2T.jar, config.json, and list.txt